core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

     Within an OSCORE group, the shared symmetric-key security material strictly provides only group-level authentication (see Section 10.1 of {{I-D.ietf-core-oscore-groupcomm}}).
 However, source authentication of messages is also ensured, both in the group mode by means of countersignatures (see Sections 8.1 and 8.3 of {{I-D.ietf-core-oscore-groupcomm}}), and in the pairwise mode by using additionally derived pairwise keys (see Sections 9.1 and 9.3 of {{I-D.ietf-core-oscore-groupcomm}}).
 Thus, recipient endpoints can verify a message to be originated by the alleged, identifiable sender in the OSCORE group.

-    Note that the server may additionally rely on the Echo option for CoAP described in {{I-D.ietf-core-echo-request-tag}}, in order to verify the aliveness and reachability of the client sending a request from a particular IP address.
+    Note that the server may additionally rely on the Echo Option for CoAP described in {{I-D.ietf-core-echo-request-tag}}, in order to verify the aliveness and reachability of the client sending a request from a particular IP address.

 * Group OSCORE does not require group members to be equipped with a good source of entropy for generating security material (see Section 11.6 of {{RFC7252}}), and thus does not contribute to create an attack vector against such (constrained) CoAP endpoints.
 In particular, the symmetric keys used for message encryption and decryption are derived through the same HMAC-based HKDF scheme used for OSCORE (see Section 3.2 of {{RFC8613}}).
 Besides, the OSCORE Master Secret used in such derivation is securely generated by the Group Manager responsible for the OSCORE group, and securely provided to the CoAP endpoints when they join the group.